Where is your office located?

 If you have TRICARE Prime, you must have authorization from TRICARE to see Dr. Hegarty.
 Our office will call you to schedule your visit once we receive your authorization number.
 An existing referral for another physician is not transferable to Dr. Hegarty.

-If you have TRICARE Select or TRICARE for Life, you do not need a referral or authorization to see Dr. Hegarty.
+If you have TRICARE Select, you do not need a referral or authorization to see Dr. Hegarty but you will be charged Out-of-Network charges by TRICARE.

 If you have TRICARE Prime and are on non-active duty you can use the Point of Service option to see Dr. Hegarty without a referral.
 Colorado Springs Ear Associates accepts assignments for TRICARE services.